World War Hulks: Plot summary

-Meanwhile, Red Hulk fight the Hulked-Out-Heroes constantly using their powers against themselves until using Hulklops' power to damage the Helicarrier and then escaping briefly seeing a still trapped Banner until being attacked by the Hulkfied versions of Spider-Man (referred to as Spider-Hulk) and Wolverine (referred to as Wolverage) but beats them with a fastball special.
-Red-She-Hulk arrives and drains the energy from Red Hulk's body reverting him to General Thunderbolt Ross who quotes "I was General Thunderbolt Ross.
-I became the very thing I hated most in life.
-I am the Red Hulk.
-And for all I've done...I deserve to die..."
-Meanwhile, Samson tells MODOK and Leader that transforming the heroes into Hulks was not a good idea.
+Meanwhile, Red Hulk fights the Hulked-Out-Heroes constantly using their powers against themselves until using Hulklops' power to damage the Helicarrier and then escaping briefly seeing a still trapped Banner until being attacked by the Hulkfied versions of Spider-Man and Wolverine, but beats them with a fastball special.
+Red-She-Hulk arrives and drains the energy from Red Hulk's body, reverting him to his human form of Thunderbolt Ross.
+Meanwhile, Doc Samson tells MODOK and the Leader that transforming the heroes into Hulks was not a good idea.
 He then deduces Leader has feelings for Red She-Hulk.
 Samson then attacks Leader, but is beaten by MODOK.

-With Red She-Hulk's identity exposed, Betty begs for Bruce to kill her, explaining that she was resurrected by the Intelligencia into an uncontrollable mutation.
-Although she is willing to die, the appearance of Samson (who was involved in her mutation) inspires enough rage in her that she transforms once again, engaging Samson while Banner and Skaar are contacted by the mutated Amadeus Cho who like the Leader has acquired a mutated mind rather than a mutated body.
-Using Cho's gamma-enhanced intellect, Banner realises that the Hulked-Out Heroes joined by a Hulkified version of Namor (referred to as Hulkmariner) will 'burn out' within twenty-four hours unless the radiation is removed from them.
-While Amadeus Cho keeps the Intelligencia occupied (even reverting M.O.D.O.K. to his human form during the fight), Banner releases Beast, Mister Fantastic, Black Panther and Henry Pym to help him re-tool the Cathexis Ray Generator so that he can draw the gamma energy out of the heroes.
-Unfortunately, it is only after he has activated the machine that Banner reveals that he is transferring the gamma energy into himself as he is the only person capable of physically handling that much power.
-However, at a crucial juncture, the machinery begins to break down from the feedback.
-Samson steps in and absorbs the additional excess energy, but for unknown reasons his body is unable to absorb the energy as readily as Banner's body can and he is killed by the overload, reduced to a charred skeleton in seconds.
-As his body finishes absorbing the excess radiation, Bruce transforms back into the Hulk as the Intelligencia's base is destroyed, Skaar being clearly satisfied at this new chance to kill his father.
+With Red She-Hulk's identity exposed, Betty begs for Banner to kill her, explaining that she was resurrected by the Intelligencia into an uncontrollable mutation.
+Although she is willing to die, the appearance of Samson (who was involved in her mutation) inspires enough rage in her that she transforms once again, engaging Samson while Banner and Skaar are contacted by Amadeus Cho, who like the Leader has acquired a mutated mind rather than a mutated body.
+Using Cho's gamma-enhanced intellect, Banner realises that the Hulked-Out Heroes joined by a Hulkified version of Namor will 'burn out' within twenty-four hours unless the radiation is removed from them.
+While Cho keeps the Intelligencia occupied, Banner releases Beast, Mister Fantastic, Black Panther and Hank Pym to help him re-tool the Cathexis Ray Generator so that he can draw the gamma energy out of the heroes.
+Unfortunately, it is only after he has activated the machine that Banner reveals that he is transferring the gamma energy into himself as he is the only person capable of handling that much power.
+However, the machinery begins to break down from the feedback.
+Samson steps in and absorbs the additional excess energy, but for unknown reasons his body is unable to absorb the energy as readily as Banner and he is killed by the overload.
+As his body finishes absorbing the excess radiation, Banner transforms back into the Hulk as the Intelligencia's base is destroyed, Skaar being clearly satisfied at this new chance to kill his father.